xapian/xapian-gsoc-proposal/proposal.rst

 ..
 For example, think about the likely user-base, what they currently have to
 .. do and how your project will improve things for them.

-At present, users of Omega will get a document list reranked by the existing click model SimplifiedDBN.
+A simplified Dynamic Bayesian Network click model has been implemented from the previous GSoC work.
 My work will focus on improving the user experience by making the search result more personalized and satisfying.
 I believe multiple well-performed click models and a detailed documentation will provide the users with more freedom and more personalized choices.